MohamadFazel/Bayes-S-FLIM/README.md

 It is built using CuPy and CUDA for accelerated performance on NVIDIA GPUs.

 ## Requirements
-NVIDIA GPU: Minimum recommendation: RTX 3060 or equivalent.
+NVIDIA GPU: Minimum recommendation: RTX 3070 or equivalent.
-Software: Download the application archive application.zip

 ## Usage
 Download and Unzip: Download application.zip and unzip it to a convenient location.